tes/bosco/help/bosco-run.3.md

 This sets a tag to use to filter the repostory list (as specified in `bosco-service.json` as above).

+### -d, --deps-only

+This only starts dependencies of the current service.

 ## SEE ALSO

 * bosco help stop